-Jennifer McCormick is a registered Counselling Psychologist working in Calgary at the Healthy by Nature holistic health clinic.
+Jennifer McCormick is a registered Counselling Psychologist working in Calgary.
 Using a range of approaches hand-picked for you and your concerns, Jennifer can assist you in finding peace of mind.

 Born and raised in Calgary, Jennifer has grown up with a passion for people and their stories.
 After a brief stint as a chemistry and geology major, she soon embraced this passion by completing a B.Sc. in Psychology.
 She went on to work in the exciting and challenging treatment and research with adolescents who experience mental health concerns.